Saint Maud

 Saint Maud is a 2019 British psychological horror film written and directed by Rose Glass in her feature directorial debut.
-The story follows hospice nurse Maud (portrayed by Morfydd Clark), a recent convert to Roman Catholicism, who becomes obsessed with a former dancer in her care (Jennifer Ehle), believing she must save her soul by any means necessary.
+The film stars Morfydd Clark as a newly-converted religious private carer who becomes dangerously fixated with saving the soul of her patient.
+Jennifer Ehle, Lily Frazer, Lily Knight, Marcus Hutton, Turlough Convery and Rosie Sansom appear in supporting roles.

-Saint Maud premiered at the Toronto International Film Festival on 8 September 2019, and was theatrically released in the United Kingdom on 9 October 2020 by StudioCanal UK.
-The film received acclaim from critics, who praised the direction, atmosphere, performances, and score.
+Saint Maud premiered at the Toronto International Film Festival on 8 September 2019, and was released theatrically in the United Kingdom on 9 October 2020 by StudioCanal.
+It received critical acclaim, with particular praise for Glass' direction and screenplay, the performances of Clark and Ehle, and Fordesman's cinematography.
+At the 74th British Academy Film Awards, Glass was nominated for Outstanding British Film and Outstanding Debut by a British Writer, Director or Producer.
+The film earned a record seventeen nominations at the British Independent Film Awards 2020 and won two, Best Cinematography for Fordesman and the Douglas Hickox Award for Glass.

 Plot

 A nurse named Katie fails to save the life of a patient in her care, despite attempting CPR.

 Some time later, Katie, now referring to herself as Maud, has become a devout Roman Catholic and is working as a private palliative care nurse in an English seaside town.
-She is assigned to care for Amanda, a dancer and choreographer from the United States who is terminally ill with stage four lymphoma.
+She is assigned to care for Amanda, a hedonistic former dancer and choreographer from the United States who is terminally ill with stage four lymphoma.
 Amanda is embittered by her fate and confesses to Maud that she fears the oblivion of death.
 Maud comes to believe that God has tasked her with saving the atheist Amanda's soul.
 Maud reveals to Amanda that she sometimes feels God's presence, and she and Amanda appear to be overcome with ecstasy as they pray together.

-Maud becomes suspicious of Amanda's companion Carol, who visits regularly and whom Amanda pays for sex.
+Maud becomes suspicious of Amanda's companion Carol, who visits regularly and with whom Amanda has sex.
 She implores Carol to stop visiting because she believes Amanda's soul is in jeopardy due to distractions of the flesh.
 Carol is incensed by this, accusing Maud of homophobia, but Maud rebukes this stating that she would not care whether Carol were a man or a woman.
 Carol attends Amanda's birthday party anyway, and in front of Maud, Amanda informs the partygoers that Maud tried to drive Carol away.
-The party guests laugh at Maud and wrap a headcovering on Maud's hair.
-Amanda mocks the young nurse for trying to save her soul and suggests that she is a homophobic prude, jealous of Carol and Amanda's affair.
+The party guests laugh at Maud, calling her "Saint Maud", and wrap a cover on her head.
+Amanda mocks Maud for trying to save her soul and suggests that she is a homophobic prude, jealous of her relationship with Carol.
 Maud strikes Amanda and is dismissed from her job.